In the atom, spontaneous (or induced) decay takes place from time to time. Two kinds of decay events are classically known.

 One could monitor the orbitals of all planets as a longer-term experiment to verify which direction planets go, and when, and why.
 It's certainly possible for Hot Jupiters to emerge from their stars and move outwards if there is an explosive or motive force causing this.
 Spin?
 Polarity?

 The issue arises whether planets may also birth moons in similar fashion, thru gravity lensing and creation of matter from spin energy.
 The Great Red Spot of Jupiter, for example, might it be a low-flying moon forming?

 Fast Radio Bursts

 If one wanted to verify whether planets are birthed within their parent stars, an experiment is needed.
 When a new planet is discovered, by analyzing star-wobble, eg, or light-dip periodicity, one could also look for an attending burst of radiation.
-It might not necessarily be a gamma ray but some perhaps some analogous, high-frequency event detected often in the vast sky.
+It might not necessarily be a gamma ray but perhaps some analogous, high-frequency event detected often in the vast sky.

-Fast radio Bursts (FRBs) are a form of energy in the universe which are observed with extremely high frequency and remain of unknown origin.
+Fast Radio Bursts (FRBs) are a form of energy in the universe which are observed with extremely high frequency and remain of unknown origin.

 Might FRBs be the decay event attendant to planetary birthings?

 Images from giphy.com and Wikipedia in public domain.
 Original theories presented on this site are copyright of the author Paul Hallelujah BScH MTS & marst.io.
 For my children Sunna and Joey.
 Please attribute accordingly as per Creative Commons Licensing Agreement.
 To help us with animating this material into a feature documentary film please consider making a donation.
 Our Public Address to Receive BTC: